 At least 6 credits of the remaining additional credits must be at the 4000 level.
-An average of 75% is required in courses in Psychology Honours in the last three years of the program Students must consult the BA and BACS degree regulations that form minimum requirements for the relevant programs in all subjects.
+An average of 75% is required in courses in Psychology Honours in the last three years of the program Students must consult the Bachelor of Arts (BA) and Bachelor of Arts in Community Studies (BACS) degree regulations that formminimum requirements for the relevant programs in all subjects.
 Listed below are special or additional requirements that must also be met by students in Religious Studies programs.

-BA Concentration (30 credits in Religious Studies)
+Bachelor of Arts (BA) Concentration (30 credits in Religious Studies)